wrufay/coco/README.md

+# introducing coco ೀ⋆｡˚

-# Introducing Coco the co-op coordinator, a Chrome Extension powered by Claude AI that helps you plan, track and organize your job applications.
+## an AI powered Chrome Extension that helps you plan, track and organize your job applications!

-## How does Coco work?
+### How does Coco work?

 - Find a job you like?
 Navigate to that page and let Coco **autofill** the necessary information - or choose to manually input it yourself.